 If cellulitis, or infection, occurs, it will appear red, hot, painful and swollen.
 An arm with lymphedema is at a higher risk for infection than an unaffected arm.
 If you notice any of these symptoms, have any concerns or you're not already seeing a lymphedema specialist, then you should notify your cancer surgeon right away.
 If infection symptoms occur, this is serious and may require a trip to the emergency room.

-Patients at risk for development of lymphedema can have onsets related to injury of the arm.
-Patients should avoid any blood pressure cuffs, blood draws or IV needles, tattoos, cuts or scrapes to prevent onset or exacerbate lymphedema.
+Those at risk for development of lymphedema can have onsets related to injury of the arm.
+You should avoid any blood pressure cuffs, blood draws or IV needles, tattoos, cuts or scrapes to prevent the onset or worsening of lymphedema.